Ä¢¹½ÊÓÆµÍø

 D. Process

-• Step 2: Supervisor Reviews FPAR and Completes Strengths Based Coaching Form
+2. Supervisor Reviews FPAR & Completes Strengths Based Coaching Form

 • The supervisor reviews the FPAR, identifies activities that need to be discussed and/or revised, signs off on activities that do not need to be discussed.
 Using the FPAR, the supervisor fills out the Strengths Based Coaching Report as required by Human Resources.

-• Step 3: Faculty and Supervisor Meet for Strengths Based Coaching Session
+3. Faculty & Supervisor Meet for Strengths Based Coaching Session

 • The supervisor schedules a meeting with the faculty member to discuss the FPAR and the Strengths Based Coaching Report.
 The meeting will occur by March 31.
 The purpose of the meeting is to discuss the work the faculty member has done in the previous year and the work the faculty member will be doing in the future.
 The supervisor and faculty member will also discuss any potential revision of the FPAR.
 If the FPAR is revised, the supervisor will finish signing off activities.
 The supervisor may revise the Strengths Based Coaching Report based on the meeting.
 The faculty member will receive the finalized Strengths Based Coaching Report after the meeting.

-• Step 4: Faculty Member Confirms Meeting and Receiving Strengths Based Coaching Form.
+4. Faculty Member Confirms Meeting & Receipt of Strengths Based Coaching Form

 A. Purpose